 Superfast vs ultrafast internet

-Hyperfast vs gigabit internet
+Hyperfast broadband vs gigabit broadband

 This is the point at which speeds move into hyperfast, ranging from 500 – 1,000 Mbps.
 Virgin cannot achieve these speeds as of yet, while 6G Internet’s network in Blackburn is expected to hit 1,000 Mbps within the next 12 months.

-Otherwise known as gigabit internet, speeds of 1,000 Mbps upwards can only be achieved by digging up your road to connect fibre optic cables to your premises, or by connecting 6G Internet’s receiver to your roof.
+Otherwise known as gigabit internet, speeds of 1,000 Mbps upwards can be achieved by digging up your road to connect fibre optic cables to your premises, or by connecting 6G Internet’s receiver to your roof.
 By 2025, our Blackburn network will be capable of delivering 6,000 Mbps, or 6 Gbps.

 We are continuing to expand across the UK and aim to serve around 4 million households within the next three years.